What to Know About Modular Homes

 Understand The Cost Of Land

 While the modular home may cost less to build, you will still need to purchase a piece of land to build the home on.
-The cost of land combined with a house can be a bit shocking to people who are not prepared for it.
+The cost of land combined with a house can be shocking to people who are not prepared for it.

 Understand Land Restrictions